seldon/scrapy/docs/topics/request-response.rst

        A string with the encoding of this response.
 The encoding is resolved by trying the following mechanisms, in order:

-       1. the encoding passed in the constructor ``encoding`` argument
+       1. the encoding passed in the constructor ``encoding`` argument;

-       2. the encoding declared in the Content-Type HTTP header.
-If this encoding is not valid (ie. unknown), it is ignored and the next resolution mechanism is tried.
+       2. the encoding declared in the ``Content-Type`` HTTP header.
+If this encoding is not valid (ie. unknown), it is ignored and the next resolution mechanism is tried;

        3. the encoding declared in the response body.
-The TextResponse class doesn't provide any special functionality for this.
-However, the :class:`HtmlResponse` and :class:`XmlResponse` classes do.
+The :class:`TextResponse` class doesn't provide any special functionality for this.
+However, the :class:`HtmlResponse` and :class:`XmlResponse` classes do;

        4. the encoding inferred by looking at the response body.
 This is the more fragile method but also the last one tried.